Fare: New American

-Liquor: Good selection of wines and specialty cocktails.
+Liquor: Broad selection of wines and specialty cocktails.
 Bar scene is vibrant.

-The Highlawn Pavilion is one of Northern New Jersey's top restaurants offering diners an exceptional scenic view and outstanding food.
+The Highlawn Pavilion is one of Northern New Jersey's top restaurants offering diners an exceptional scenic view with outstanding food.

 This is a restaurant to choose as a place to bring visitors from out of state, or to celebrate a special occasion, or for a romantic dinner for two.

-The dining room is very large, and at times noisy.
+The dining room is exceptionally large, and at times noisy.
 If planning a romantic dinner, ask for a table near the window.

-During the warmer summer months dine on the Highlawn Pavilion restaurant patio with scenic views of the New York City skyline and Eagle Rock Park.
+During the warmer summer months there is outdoor dining on the patio with scenic views of the New York City skyline and Eagle Rock Park.
 Enjoy lunch or dinner under the stars.

 Now under the ownership of the Frungillo family, known for their commitment in preserving and enhancing historic upscale restaurants.
 In taking over the Highlawn Pavilion in 2021, they invested in extensive renovations and upgrades.